 14. Traditional Buttermilk

-Traditional buttermilk, also sometimes called cultured buttermilk, is a fermented dairy drink that is made from the liquid that is left over after churning butter.
+Traditional buttermilk, also sometimes called cultured buttermilk, is a fermented drink that is made from the liquid that is left over after churning butter.
 It’s considered one of the top probiotic Indian foods and is also commonly consumed in countries such as Nepal and Pakistan as well.

 Keep in mind that most types of buttermilk found at supermarkets do not contain probiotics.
 Instead, look for varieties that contain live cultures to boost the benefits of your buttermilk.

 Water kefir is is made by adding grains to sugar water, resulting in a fermented, fizzy beverage that is jam-packed with probiotics.